AlessandroAU/Chorus32-ESP32LapTimer/README.md

 Performance:
 -----
 The Chorus32 Lap timer was compared to the $600USD ImmersionRC LapRF 8-Way at a local indoor event, arguably the worst conditions due to multipath and reflections.
-Results are presented below, you can see that the Chorus32 very closely matches the measured lap times of the LapRF, with percentage errors within the parts per million range.
+Results are presented below, you can see that the Chorus32 very closely matches the measured lap times of the LapRF.

 ![alt text](https://raw.githubusercontent.com/AlessandroAU/Chorus32-ESP32LapTimer/master/Comparison1.png)
 ![alt text](https://raw.githubusercontent.com/AlessandroAU/Chorus32-ESP32LapTimer/master/Comparison2.png)